datacarpentry/image-processing/_episodes/08-connected-components.md

 ~~~
 {: .output}

-In the 1-jump version, only pixels that neighbors in rows or columns, are considered connected.
+In the 1-jump version, only pixels that have direct neighbors along rows or columns are considered connected.
+Diagonal connections are not included in the 1-jump neighborhood.
-With two jumps, however, we only get a single objects, as pixels are also considered connected along the diagonals.
+With two jumps, however, we only get a single object because pixels are also considered connected along the diagonals.

 ~~~
 0 0 0 0 0 0 0 0